Muravsky Trail: Tactics

 The Tatars preferred to invade at harvest time when forage was plentiful.
 Smaller raids were made in early winter when the rivers were frozen.
 Davies says that the journey to Moscow took 55 days.
 Larger raids were led by the Khan in person.
 The core of his force was a guard of 200-1000 musketeers with light artillery and supply carts that could be formed into a wagenburg.
 The main force consisted of horse archers with reflex bows and short stirrups.
 They also had sabers and lances and the richer ones might have chain mail, helmets or muskets.
-Each man took one or two spare horses.
+Each man brought one or two spare horses.
 They carried few supplies, preferring to live off the land.
 The army traveled in columns.
 Beauplan estimated a column as 800 to 1,000 paces across and up to 10 leagues long.
-'It was an amazing sight since 80,000 Tatars are accompanied by more than 200,000 horses'.
+'It was an amazing sight since 80,000 Tatars were accompanied by more than 200,000 horses'.
 On nearing enemy territory they camped for a few days and sent out scouts to be sure there were no significant forces in the area.
-After penetration they sent out two wings of up to 10,000 men each from the main body to sweep the country for 10 or 12 leagues around taking women, children, horses, sheep and cattle and those men who chose not to resist.
-When the wings returned to the main corps, other wings were sent out in the same manner.
+After penetration they sent out two wings of up to 10,000 men each from the main body to sweep the country for 10 or 12 leagues around, taking women, children, horses, sheep and cattle and those men who chose not to resist.
+When these wings returned to the main corps, other wings were sent out in the same manner.
 Having 'harvested' an area they withdrew by a different route.
 They did not waste time attacking fortified towns and avoided fighting organized forces unless they were forced to defend themselves.
 The returning columns, laden with booty, were most vulnerable to counterattack.
 The need to guard and escort captives kept the ratio of captives to raiders to about 1:3.

 Individual Mirzas would lead smaller-scale raids with a few thousand men.
 They would send out scouts to look for enemy forces and capture prisoners for interrogation and then sweep through an area 10 to twelve leagues broad, rendezvousing at a pre-arranged point each night.
 If attacked they would split into bands of about 100 men ("chambuly") and scatter in all directions, reuniting later.